validate-site.mjs

 Tip: publish new helpers under /public/downloads, then add them here so links stay stable.

-Quick reference to every toolkit tool — what it does, when to use it, and how to run it.
+Quick reference to the toolkit surface — what each tool does, when to use it, and how it fits into the execution model.

 | Tool | Purpose | When to use | Command |